Mike Collins (politician): 2022

 After Hice announced that he would not seek reelection in the 2022 elections, Collins announced his candidacy.
 During his campaign, Collins falsely claimed that Joe Biden had stolen the 2020 election.
 In a campaign ad, Collins, carrying a gun, told the camera, "You count the legal votes that were cast in the state of Georgia?
 Donald Trump won this state, period."
-He then proceeds to shoot a voting machine which explodes.
+He then shot a voting machine, which exploded.
 This campaign ad would be cited in discussions of Collins' stance on gun control following the 2024 Apalachee High School shooting that occurred in his congressional district.

 Collins and Vernon Jones advanced to a runoff election, and Collins defeated Jones in the runoff on June 21.
-Collins defeated Tabitha Johnson-Green, the Democratic nominee, in the November 8 general election.
+Collins defeated Tabitha Johnson-Green, the Democratic nominee, in the November general election with 64.5% of the vote.

-After his election, Collins drew attention for hiring Brandon Phillips as his chief of staff.
-Phillips was arrested in November 2022 on a charge of animal cruelty for kicking a dog, and had previous criminal incidents, including pleading guilty to criminal trespassing and battery for a 2008 incident when he attacked a man and slashed his car's tires, and threw a woman's laptop, in addition to a separate incident of pulling his gun on a woman.

-Collins's 10th District is located within Georgia's Interstate 75 Central Corridor.
+2024

+Collins ran unopposed in the 2024 Republican primary.
+He won the general election over the Democratic nominee, Lexy Doherty, with 63.1% of the vote.

 Tenure

+After his election, Collins' chief of staff, Brandon Phillips, was criticized on account of his criminal record.
+Kip Talley, Phillips' successor as Collins' chief of staff, was also criticized for being a member of a group chat consisting of white nationalists, in which Talley said he would use his government position to help free alt-right internet troll Charles C. Johnson from prison.